 A team of coaches and facilitators

-with rich and varied experiences from across the UK Arts and Cultural sector
+with rich and varied experiences from across the UK Arts, Cultural and not-for profit sectors

 We facilitate spaces of mutual support, where individuals, teams or organisations can cultivate healthy environments and inclusive cultures, by communicating effectively and engaging in change.

 Whether it's a day to focus on strategic planning, or an afternoon of "getting to know each other", we can design and deliver a session to fit your team's needs.

 Previous experience includes sessions for Departmental Teams, Senior Management Teams and Boards of Trustees; ranging from small arts charities to large NPOs.

 We can deliver carefully pitched reflective sessions to enable attendees to identify and communicate the transferable skills they've gained from their career to date, in order to plan for their future.

 If you have a challenge to solve as a team or organisation, need to gather input from a range of voices, or want any combination of our other offerings, we can consult with you to design and deliver a bespoke programme of facilitated sessions to address your need.